QuantConnect/lean-cli/README.md

-  --organization TEXT  The name or id of the organization with the local GUI module subscription --port INTEGER       The port to run the local GUI on (defaults to 5612) --no-open            Skip opening the local GUI in the browser after starting it --lean-config FILE   The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose            Enable debug logging
+  --organization TEXT  The name or id of the organization with the local GUI module subscription --port INTEGER       The port to run the local GUI on (defaults to 5612) --no-open            Skip opening the local GUI in the browser after starting it --shortcut           Create a desktop shortcut for launching the local GUI --lean-config FILE   The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose            Enable debug logging
   --help               Show this message and exit.